stakiran/intoc/README.md

                         CASE-SENSITIVE. (default: <!-- TOC)
 ```

-## Usage
+## Samples

-Sample markdown file.
+The sample file `intoc.md` in this section is like this:

 ```
 $ type intoc.md
 # intoc
-Generate a markdown TOC for a README or any GFM files.
+TOC generator for Markdown.

 <!-- toc -->